MomentEI/GridPathRA/README.md

 # GridPathRA
-Companion code to develop resource adequacy cases to run in Blue Marble Analytic's GridPath platform.
+Companion code to develop resource adequacy cases to run in the Blue Marble Analytics GridPath platform.